krasserm/krasserm.github.io/_posts/2022-01-21-sagemaker-multi-node.md

 ENTRYPOINT ["app/train.sh"]
 ```

-With the `SAGEMAKER_PROGRAM` environment variable, the SageMaker training toolkit is configured to run the coordination
+With the `SAGEMAKER_PROGRAM` environment variable, the SageMaker training toolkit is configured to run `app/train_multi_node.py`
+on each node.
+This can be [overridden at build time](https://github.com/krasserm/sagemaker-tutorial/blob/wip-part-1/README.md#training)
+to use `app/train_multi_node_torchrun.py` instead.

-script `app/train_distributed.py` on each node.
-The coordination script, as well as the training toolkit itself, need an
+The training script , as well as the training toolkit itself, need an activated `sagemaker-tutorial` conda environment
-activated `sagemaker-tutorial` conda environment for running.
-Activation of the conda environment is done in the container's
+for running.
+Activation of the conda environment is done in the container's entrypoint `app/train.sh`:
-entrypoint `app/train.sh`:

 ```bash
 #!/bin/bash --login